Ihor Sorkin: Career

-Since January 18, 2013 - member of National Security and Defense Council of Ukraine.
+Since January 18, 2013, he has been a member of National Security and Defense Council of Ukraine.

 On 24 February 2014, just after the "Maidan revolution", the Verkhovna Rada dismissed Sorkin as governor of the National Bank of Ukraine.

-On 17 March 2014 the Kiev Pechersky District Court approved the arrest Sorkin in absentia on suspicion of embezzlement.
+On 17 March 2014, the Kyiv Pechersky District Court approved the arrest Sorkin in absentia on suspicion of embezzlement.

 Family

 Sorkin's parents live in Moscow, Russia.
 Where his father Vyacheslav Sorkin is an executive of Gazprom.

 Sorkin's wife Anzhela is a former executive of UkrBusinessBank.
 The head of the board of this bank was Sorkins predecessor as national bank governor Serhiy Arbuzov; while UkrBusinessBank was owned by Oleksandr Yanukovych who is the son of president Viktor Yanukovych at the time of the appointment of Sorkin as national bank governor.